Close up of marijuana budder

 What is Budder, a Cannabis Concentrate?

 Cannabis concentrates come in all different forms, and budder is one of them!
-Budder is a favorite of cannabis enthusiasts because of its rich flavors and aromas and potentially high THC potency.
+Budder is a favorite of cannabis enthusiasts because of its rich flavors and aromas and high THC potency.
 In this guide, we’ll answer some of the most common questions we get, including:

 What is Budder?